ginstrom/paladin-novel/manuscript/chapter-20.md

 When the light faded, the arm was whole.

 The Circle sat in stunned silence.
-Even Aelindra's ancient composure had cracked, her eyes wide with something approaching awe, now tinged with a new, deeper contemplation.
-Silviana exchanged a quick, almost imperceptible glance with her, a silent question and affirmation passing between them.
+Even Aelindra's ancient composure had cracked, her eyes widening as her mouth fell slightly open, her hands gripping the arms of her stone seat.
+The other members leaned forward as one, their eternal stillness broken by this unprecedented moment.

 "In three thousand years," she whispered, "no power has been able to heal shadow-touch.
 Not elven magic, not dwarven runes, not even the high priests of the old gods."